By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Cook the quinoa: In a medium saucepan, combine rinsed quinoa with 2 cups of water and a pinch of salt.
-Bring to a boil, then reduce heat to low and simmer, covered, for 15 minutes or until water is absorbed and quinoa is fluffy.
-Fluff with a fork and set aside to cool slightly.
+1. Cook the quinoa: Combine rinsed quinoa with 2 cups of water and a pinch of salt in a saucepan.
+Bring to a boil, reduce heat to low, cover, and simmer for 15 minutes, or until water is absorbed.
+Fluff with a fork and set aside.

 2. Prepare the chicken: Heat olive oil in a large skillet over medium heat.
-Toss the chicken pieces with smoked paprika, garlic powder, cumin, salt, and pepper.
-Sauté the chicken for 7-8 minutes until golden and cooked through, stirring occasionally to avoid sticking.
+Toss chicken pieces with paprika, garlic powder, cumin, salt, and pepper.
+Sauté for 7-8 minutes until golden and cooked through.

-3. Steam the broccoli: While chicken cooks, steam broccoli florets until crisp-tender, about 4 minutes.
-Set aside.
+3. Steam the broccoli: Steam broccoli florets until crisp-tender, about 4 minutes.

-4. Combine the veggies: In a large bowl, gently toss cooked quinoa with carrot juliennes, red bell pepper, cherry tomatoes, black beans, and steamed broccoli.
+4. Combine the veggies: Gently toss cooked quinoa with julienned carrots, diced red bell pepper, halved cherry tomatoes, black beans, and steamed broccoli in a large bowl.

-5. Assemble the plate: Place a generous scoop of the veggie and quinoa mix on each plate, top with the warm spiced chicken pieces, and scatter optional cheese cubes on top for a creamy bite.
+5. Assemble the plate: Place a scoop of the veggie and quinoa mix on each plate.
+Top with warm spiced chicken pieces and scatter optional cheese cubes.

 Chef’s Notes

-• Feel free to swap chicken for tofu or cooked lentils to make this recipe vegetarian while maintaining protein richness.
+• Swap chicken for tofu or cooked lentils to make this recipe vegetarian while maintaining protein richness.
+This is a great way to introduce plant-based proteins.

-• Prep quinoa and veggies in advance to reduce cooking time on busy days-store separately and combine when ready to serve.
+• Prep quinoa and veggies in advance to reduce cooking time on busy days.
+Store them separately and combine when ready to serve for quick meal assembly.

 Serving Suggestions